Welcome to The JPK Project

 Please note, due to Covid-19 safety measures being put into place, our training centre is currently closed but we will be re-opening the café on Wednesday 7th October 2020.
 We are pleased to announce that we will be taking our students back at the café on work placements, in limited numbers, with our lovely volunteers providing one to one mentoring, so that they do not lose the skills they have already learnt.

-The Old Town Café will be open Wednesdays to Sundays, 10am – 4pm.
+The Old Town Café is open Wednesdays to Sundays, 10am – 4pm.

 You can learn more about our plans for the development of the JPK Project here.